MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/obtain-certificate-windows-server-and-operations-manager.md

 ## Import the certificate into Operations Manager

-Apart from installation of certificate on the system, you must update the Operations Manager to be aware of the certificate that you want to use.
+Apart from installation of certificate on the system, you must update Operations Manager to be aware of the certificate that you want to use.
 The actions below will restart the Microsoft Monitoring Agent service.

 Use the MOMCertImport.exe utility included in the **SupportTools** folder in the Operations Manager installation media.
 Copy the file to your server.